Hwa-Om-Kyung

 Hwa-Om-Kyung (also known as Passage to Buddha) is a 1993 South Korean film written and directed by Jang Sun-woo.
-It is an adaptation of the famous Mahayana sutra, Avatamsaka Sutra.
+It is an adaptation of the Avatamsaka Sutra of Mahayana Buddhism.

+The movie in 1994 won the now-defunct Alfred Bauer Prize from the Berlin International Film Festival, an honor for a work that "opens new perspectives on cinematic art.

 Plot

-The film presents a Buddhist-themed story of a boy searching for his mother who abandoned him as a baby, and the characters he meets on his journey.
+This Buddhist-themed story is about a boy searching for his mother, who abandoned him as a baby, and the people he meets on his journey.